pedalboard/pedalboard-hw/README.md

 ## Notes

 ### TODO (before next fabrication)
-- Add more description text on silkscreen.
+- Add more description text on silkscreen
+- Reverse polarity protection for PSU
+- Jumper for using PSU just for MIDI module

 ### Mechanical Components